 For example, I live in zone 9b.
-If a plant I’m interested in growing has a tag (or information online) that says its hardy in zones 9-11 or any other range that includes zone 9, then that plant is hardy in my area and I should be able to grow it.
-There are additional factors that come into play like rain, humidity and chill hours.
+If a plant I’m interested in growing has a tag (or information online) that says it’s hardy in zones 9-11 or any other range that includes zone 9, then that plant is hardy in my area and I should be able to grow it.
+There are additional factors that come into play like rain, humidity, and chill hours.

-Knowing your plant hardiness zone will also help you figure out if some herbs and flowers you’re growing will be perennial or annuals.
+Knowing your plant hardiness zone will also help you figure out if some herbs and flowers you’re growing will be perennials or annuals.
 For example – Mexican Heather is an annual in all zones except zone 9 and warmer.
 That means I can grow Mexican heather as a perennial for multiple years.
-This can change if a winter is exceptionally cold, or if *ahem* I forget to cover them during freezes.
+This can change if winter is exceptionally cold, or if *ahem* I forget to cover them during freezes.
 Hey, it happens to all of us.

 Save Time and Money Buying The Right Varieties